tajpouria/algorithms-and-data-structures-cheat-sheet/README.md

 Big O notation is useful for comparing the efficiency of different algorithms, as well as for predicting the performance of an algorithm on larger inputs.
 However, it is important to note that Big O notation only provides an upper bound on an algorithm's running time, and actual running times may be faster in practice.

-Following chart is a comparison of the common complexities, from fastest to slowest:
+The following chart is a comparison of the common complexities, from fastest to slowest:

 ![Big-O Complexity Comparison](./assets/bigo.png)